Kenya: Religion

-Most Kenyans are Christian (85.5%), with 53.9% Protestant and 20.6% Roman Catholic.
+Most Kenyans are Christian (85.5%), with 33.4% Protestant, 20.6% Catholic and 20.4% Evangelical.
+Catholic Church is the largest single Christian church in Kenya with about 10 million members.
 The Presbyterian Church of East Africa has 3 million followers in Kenya and surrounding countries.
 There are smaller conservative Reformed churches, the Africa Evangelical Presbyterian Church, the Independent Presbyterian Church in Kenya, and the Reformed Church of East Africa.
 Orthodox Christianity has 621,200 adherents.
 Kenya has by far the highest number of Quakers of any country in the world, with around 146,300.
 The only Jewish synagogue in the country is in Nairobi.

-Islam is the second largest religion, comprising 10.9% of the population.
+Islam is the second largest religion, comprising 11% of the population.
 60% of Kenyan Muslims live in the Coastal Region, comprising 50% of the total population there, while the upper part of Kenya's Eastern Region is home to 10% of the country's Muslims, where they are the majority religious group.
 Indigenous beliefs are practised by 0.7% of the population, although many self-identifying Christians and Muslims maintain some traditional beliefs and customs.
 Nonreligious Kenyans are 1.6% of the population.

 Some Hindus also live in Kenya.
 The numbers are estimated to be around 60,287, or 0.13% of the population.